forrtproject/fred_zotero/README.md

 ### Check Newly Added Items

-- The plugin automatically checks newly added items to your Library or sub-folders
+- The plugin automatically checks newly added items.
+You can turn this off from the Replication Checker preferences panel if you prefer to run all scans manually.

+### Preferences

+Open **Zotero → Preferences → Advanced → Replication Checker** to configure:

+- **Auto-check frequency**: Run a library-wide scan daily, weekly, monthly, or keep it disabled.
+- **Automatically check newly added items**: Toggle whether items are scanned right after they appear in your library.

 ## How It Works